Back to Alpha Micro Pageant of Models | Alpha Micro Phun Machine @ Floodgap Retrobits

 If we slide off the top, we get a look at the mainboard, which is fairly and unsurprisingly similar to the AM-1000 (take my word for it).
 The elongated DIP at the right next to the open position is the CPU; more about that in a second.
 This is of the AM-1200XP, but the AM-1200B is almost identical.
 Click the image for a 132K enlargement in a new window.

-The hard disk is at right, which is an SASI in this unit (but as of this writing had suddenly decided to not spin up).
+In the AM-1200XP the hard disk is at left, which is an ST-506 drive connected to the internal SASI, but like many such systems is dead.
+I subsequently removed it and fitted it with a BlueSCSI attached to the external SASI port.
 The floppy drive is in the middle and the AM-220 board is on the right, with the power supply underneath it.
 The streamer (when present) and floppy drive connect to the AM-220.

 The AM-1000 was only ever powered by the 68000, but the AM-1200 was announced with the virtual memory capable 68010 although AMOS/L never supported virtual memory.
 However, what it was released with is another story: initially the unit was, just like the AM-1000, released with a 68000 (as shown in serial #6106, the 1200XP, at right).
-Alpha Micro later did indeed go back to the 68010 as announced, as shown in serial #52470 (the 1200B) at left.
-However, notice that the official model number for both units is as part of the AM-1000 series!
+Alpha Micro later did indeed ship the 68010 as announced, as shown in serial #52470 (the 1200B) at left, and at least some of these units ran at a faster 10MHz.
+I suspect these were in fact repurposed AM-1100Es reused as shippable AMOS systems after the UNIMOS line was canned.
+Nevertheless, notice that the official model number for both units is as part of the AM-1000 series!

 Performance